OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 If `JavaScriptSerializer` is to be used then do not use it with a `JavaScriptTypeResolver`.

-If you must deserialise data streams that define their own type, then restrict the types that are allowed to be deserialized.
+If you must deserialize data streams that define their own type, then restrict the types that are allowed to be deserialized.
 One should be aware that this is still risky as many native .Net types potentially dangerous in themselves. e.g.

 ```csharp
 System.IO.FileInfo